 This gluten-free broccoli cheddar soup is creamy, comforting and cheesy.
 Make this easy recipe in 30 minutes or less.
 Dairy-free options are included.

-Be sure to check out more of my gluten-free soup recipes including my gluten-free cream of chicken soup, vegan creamy zucchini soup with protein, gluten-free creamy mushroom soup, and lentil quinoa soup.
+Be sure to check out more of my gluten-free soup recipes including my, gluten-free creamy mushroom soup, and hearty satisfying lentil quinoa soup.
 All of them are dairy-free or have dairy-free options.

 Smooth or Chunky Soup?